ospalh/3d-printing/Filmstreifenstapler/description.md

 300 µm

 Easy print.
-Use big layer heights to speed up the print.
+Use big layer hights to speed up the print.

 ## post printing